 Where do I pick up my tickets?

-We recommend arriving at least one hour prior to curtain time.
+We recommend arriving at least 45 minutes prior to curtain time.
 Please bring your order number and photo identification or the credit card used for payment to the Box Office at the north entrance.

 Can I rent binoculars or assisted-listening systems?

 Binoculars are available for rental at the coat check station on the South Concourse level and the cost is $5.00 plus a photo ID must be left as security deposit.
 Wireless headsets, which work with the FM assistive listening system to amplify sound, are available at the coat check station on the South Concourse Level before performances.
 There is no rental fee, however, a photo ID must be left as a security deposit.

 Seat cushions are available at the coat check station on the South Concourse level.
 There is no rental fee, however, a photo ID must be left as security deposit.